mshibanami/redirect-web/docs/redirect-rule.md

 ### Redirect From

-The **Redirect From** option allows you to specify the URL pattern of the website you want to redirect from.
-You can choose a URL pattern type from Regular Expression and Wildcard to specify the URL pattern.
+The **Redirect From** option allows you to specify a URL pattern of web pages you want to redirect from.
+You can choose either Wildcard or Regular Expression.

 For example, if you specify `https://example.com/*` with Wildcard, it matches `https://example.com/` or `https://example.com/hello`.